113ll3/Ibmclouddocscli/plugins/catalogs/manage-catalogs.md

 ## ibmcloud catalog get
 {: #get-catalog}

-Run the following command to retrieve information for a particular catalog in this account.
+Run the following command to retrieve information for a particular catalog in the account.

 ```
 ibmcloud catalog get --catalog CATALOG [--output FORMAT]